ykw9263/CSCI3100-Group-Project/README.md

 Players register and login their accounts, then activate with a license key to play! <br> Spawn armies, then drag and drop armies to conquer other territories. <br>
 Make upgrades to fight other forces! <br>
-When all enemies have their home fallen, your goal has been accomplished
+When all enemies have their home fallen, your goal has been accomplished <br>
+*Note: The client uses `localhost:8000` as the server address by default*

 ## Major game features
 |  Features     | Description |